Praying mantid fact sheet | Field of Mars EEC

 You can help praying mantids by creating insect-friendly habitat.
 Plant a mix of native plants, shrubs and flowering plants, and keep parts of the garden rich in vegetation so insects have places to shelter and hunt.
 Avoid or minimise insecticide and pesticide sprays where possible, because these chemicals can harm beneficial insects as well as pests.
 Creating backyard habitat for wildlife and protecting biodiversity can help support praying mantids and many other small animals.

 Green garden mantid resting on conifer-like foliage with folded front legs.
-Garden mantids often hide among leaves, stems, bark and grasses.
+Wildlife-friendly gardens can provide shelter and hunting places for praying mantids.

 More invertebrate fact sheets